Freeseer/freeseer/source/contribute/packaging.rst

 Fedora/RedHat/CentOS/OpenSUSE Linux
 ------------------------------------

-a) Build Freeseer using the instructions in the README.txt file
+a) Build Freeseer using the instructions in the README file
 b) Create an RPM package by typing::

   python setup.py bdist_rpm --group="Sound and Video" --requires=python-feedparser, python-sqlite2,gstreamer,gstreamer-python,PyQt4